policer-io/policer-io/README.md

 - [ ] Policy decisions should be logged to maintain an audit trail.
     - PDP should emit a socket event
     - Policer API should log these events in DB
+- [ ] Validate the required attributes before policy decision.
+- [x] Policy versioning, change log history
+- [ ] Support offline usage, cache policy locally and load it on PDP start if no connection.

 ## :spider_web: Architecture